Operation Ichi-Go: Aftermath

 Operation Ichi-Go created a great sense of social confusion in the areas of China that it affected.
 Chinese Communist guerrillas were able to exploit this confusion to gain influence and control of greater areas of the countryside in the aftermath of Ichi-Go.
 This along with the aforementioned rapid deterioration of the Nationalist forces, Nationalist unpopularity both internally and abroad, Communist popularity both internally and externally, Kuomintang corruption and other factors allowed the Communists to gain victory in the resumed Chinese Civil War after World War II.
 Historian Hans van de Ven argues that the impact Ichi-Go had on the political situation in China was as important to the post-war world order as Operation Overlord and Operation Bagration were in Europe.

-In the spring of 1945, the US agreed to train and equip 36 Chinese divisions.
-China also wanted to withdraw some of its troops from China.
+In the spring of 1945, the United States agreed to train and equip 36 Chinese divisions.
+Chiang also wanted to withdraw some of his troops from Burma to fight within China.
 China began planning a counter-offensive for fall of 1945, called "White Tower" and "Iceman", to recapture the coastal ports in south-west China as routes for Allied aid.